singhkpratham/geocompr/12-transport.md

 ## Routes

-From a geographer's perspective, routes are desire lines that are no longer straight: the origin and destination points are the same, but the pathway to get from A to B is more complex.
+From a geographer's perspective, routes are desire lines\index{desire lines} that are no longer straight: the origin and destination points are the same, but the pathway to get from A to B is more complex.
-Desire lines contain only two vertices (their beginning and end points) but routes can contain hundreds of vertices if they cover a large distance or represent travel patterns on an intricate road network (routes on simple grid-based road networks require relatively few vertices).
+Desire lines\index{desire lines} contain only two vertices (their beginning and end points) but routes can contain hundreds of vertices if they cover a large distance or represent travel patterns on an intricate road network (routes on simple grid-based road networks require relatively few vertices).
-Routes are generated from desire lines --- or more commonly origin-destination pairs --- using routing services which either run locally or remotely.
+Routes are generated from desire lines\index{desire lines} --- or more commonly origin-destination pairs --- using routing services which either run locally or remotely.

-**Local routing** can be advantageous in terms of speed of execution and control over the weighting profile for different modes of transport.
+**Local routing**\index{routing} can be advantageous in terms of speed of execution and control over the weighting profile for different modes of transport.
-Disadvantages include the difficulty of representing complex networks locally; temporal dynamics (primarily due to traffic); and the need for specialized software such as 'pgRouting', an issue that developers of packages **stplanr** and **dodgr** seek to address.
+Disadvantages include the difficulty of representing complex networks locally; temporal dynamics (primarily due to traffic); and the need for specialized software such as 'pgRouting', an issue that developers of packages **stplanr**\index{stplanr (package)} and **dodgr** seek to address.

-**Remote routing** services, by contrast, use a web API to send queries about origins and destinations and return results generated on a powerful server running specialised software.
+**Remote routing**\index{routing} services, by contrast, use a web API\index{API} to send queries about origins and destinations and return results generated on a powerful server running specialised software.
-This gives remote routing services various advantages, including that they usually:
+This gives remote routing\index{routing} services various advantages, including that they usually:

 - Update regularly.
 - Have global coverage.